ember-cli/broccoli-es6modules/README.md

 esperanto](https://github.com/esperantojs/esperanto/wiki/Converting-a-single-module#options)
 can be provided here.
 All defaults are identical to those used by esperanto.

-Because the ES6Modules uses each file's name as its module name, the esperanto `amdName` option is ignored.
+Because the ES6Modules uses each file's name as its module name, the esperanto `amdName` and `sourceMapSource` options are ignored.

 ### bundleOptions
 ES6Modules wraps the [esperanto](http://esperantojs.org/) library.
 All [options described for